-- 20.1.5 Applications for redesignation shall require the concurrent or prior adoption of a Local Plan, unless otherwise directed by the policies of this Plan. - 20.1.6 Local Plans are to be prepared as per the policies of this Plan and to be deemed complete, and should include the applicable information set out within Appendix B of this Plan. - 20.1.7 Redesignation applications shall address and adhere to the requirements of the supporting Local Plan and the policies of this Plan.
+- 20.1.5 Applications for redesignation shall require the concurrent or prior adoption of a Conceptual Scheme or Master Site Development Plan, unless otherwise directed by the policies of this Plan. - 20.1.6 Conceptual Scheme or Master Site Development Plans are to be prepared as per the policies of this Plan and to be deemed complete, and should include the applicable information set out within Appendix B of this Plan. - 20.1.7 Redesignation applications shall address and adhere to the requirements of the supporting Local Conceptual Scheme or Master Site Development Plan and the policies of this Plan.